useru1k/student-portal/README.md

     * Task 7 : Tab Switching Option also need to disable (Completed).
     * Task 8 : Show Differ Output (Completed).
 * BackEnd
-    * Task 1 : Time control (Compeleted) Remark : Need to combine with FrontEnd.
-(Completed)
+    * Task 1 : Time control (Compeleted) Remark : Need to work fully like reload and other page load.
+(Not Completed)
     * Task 2 : Compile work (Completed) Remark : Compile work run with API but not on client work.(No need) - (Need to spilt into 3)
     * Task 3 : Get the Environmental Path (Completed) Remark : Can not do in client side but get by API.(No need it runs on server).
     * Task 4 : DB Schema : Question page Schema is Completed.
 Remark : Need to integrated with client.